Logistics Team Leaders: What Happens If A Driver Gets a DUI?

 If there’s a case for it, it may be worth helping them try to appeal the ban.
 However, it can take a while for this to be successful, during which time your employee won’t be able to do their job.

-Your driver might not be able to drive, but they can still work for you.
+Your driver might be unable to drive, but they can still work for you.
 If they have the right skills, move them to a different department.
 Consider including elements of other jobs in your staff training so employees can help elsewhere in such situations.
 Drivers may face other reasons for not being able to drive besides a DUI.
 This approach ensures readiness without sending the wrong message.
 However, ensure employees practice these skills semi-regularly to avoid forgetting what they’ve learned.

 As an experienced business and finance writer I understand the corporate landscape and the driving forces behind it.
 Over the years I’ve shared my insight and knowledge with key industry publications and dedicated my time to showing how business leaders can make their organisations more effective.